YvesZHI/linux-maintenance/OS/file.md

 # User Space
 Each process has its own file descriptor table.
 When a process `open` a file, a new file descriptor will be generated, which points to some entry in Open File Table.
 `fork` and `dup` will generate a new file descriptor, old and new file descriptor points to the same entry of Open File Table.

+# Buffer
+When a process is trying to access a file, the file will be loaded into the buffer, which is located in RAM, then the access of file happens between the process and the buffer.
+So there are two issues:
+1. Dirty data.
+The data in the buffer and in the hard drive may be different.
+2. Duplicated data.
+If the process is holding some data coming from the file, it means that the same data can be found in the process and in the buffer at the same time.